 The Khyber recognizes that the space we currently operate out of has many potential barriers when it comes to access, for artists and visitors alike.
 We have amounts budgeted for care and accessibility staff to aid with these realities at events, as well as to contribute to the individual needs of each artist or organizer.
 All fees and programming will be confirmed with the artists upon invitation and notice of acceptance.
 Living accommodations, travel arrangements and shipment of artwork will be the responsibilities of the artists, however, staff can assist in this process upon request.

-Programming is determined by a committee, which rotates per deadline and always includes the Khyber membership, previously exhibited artists, Primary Program Chair, Director and Program Coordinator.
+Programming is determined by a committee, which rotates per deadline and always includes the Khyber membership, previously exhibited artists, Primary Program Chair, and Khyber Directors.

 The Khyber receives hundreds of submissions each year making the application process a competitive one.
 The programming committee is made up of a group of artists, curators and organizers that change bi-annually.
-Please do not be put off by a rejected proposal or if you receive no response.
-Apply again!
+Please do not be put off by a rejected proposal or if you receive a slow response.
+We encourage applicants to request feedback and apply again!